NINAnor/ecRxiv_gjengroing_review/README.md

 -   `NAME` = four letter code for the indicator name (usually the first four letters of the full name, e.g. ALIE for the the indicator Alien Species)

 -   `XXX` = three digit major version number.
 Major versions include substantial updates to the methodology or data origins behind the indicator.
 If the same indicator is used more-or-less in the same way for two ecosystem types, version number can also refer to ecosystem type.

 -   `YYY` = three digit minor version number.
 Minor version changes include updates bigger than just an increase in the data (e.g. from a yearly update), but smaller than a major update.

+If unsure about how to name you version, note that major version are published side-by-side, whereas minor versions overwrite eachother.